-For example, the following C program fragment declares three host variables, lname, fname, and salary.
-Two, lname, and fname, are declared as character arrays; salary is declared as a long integer.
-The SELECT statement specifies that three columns of data are to be retrieved, while the INTO clause specifies the host variables into which the data should be read
+For example, the following C program fragment declares three host variables, Iname, fname, and salary.
+Two, Iname, and fname, are declared as character arrays; salary is declared as a long integer.
+The SELECT statement specifies that three columns of data are to be retrieved, while the INTO clause specifies the host variables into which the data should be read.

+'''

+EXEC SQL

 BEGIN DECLARE SECTION;

 long salary;

-char lname[20], fname[15];
+char lname [20], fname [15];

-EXEC SQL
+EXEC SOL

 END DECLARE SECTION;

-...

-EXEC SQL
+EXEC SOL

-SELECT LAST_NAME, FIRST_NAME, SALARY
+SELECT LAST NAME, FIRST NAME, SALARY

 INTO :lanem, :fname, :salary

 FROM EMPLOYEE

 WHERE LNAME = 'Smith';

 '''

-Note In a multi-row select, the INTO clause is part of the FETCH statement, not the SELECT statement.
-For more information about the INTO clause in FETCH, see "Fetching rows with a cursor" on page 6-37.
+In a multi-row select, the INTO clause is part of the FETCH statement, not the SELECT statement.
+For more information about the INTO clause in FETCH, see "Fetching Rows with a Cursor" on page 6-39.

-Listing tables to search with FROM
+Listing Tables to Search with FROM